walshbr/introduction-to-text-analysis/classifiers/classifying-texts.md

 * What is my research question?
 * How can my large question be broken down into smaller pieces?
 * Which of those can be measured by the computer?
-* What kind of example data do I have that I can for this problem?
+* What kinds of example data do I need for this problem?
+What kinds so already have in my possession?

 Going through these questions can be difficult at first, but, with practice, you will yourself able to separate feasible digital humanities questions from those that are impossible to answer.
 You will start to gain a sense of what could be measured and analyzed as well as whether or not you might want to do so at all.